 - over time the materials wear down and enable new cavities to form

-Dr. King places dental fillings for patients of all ages in her Buckhead dentist office using mercury free materials.
-As your dentist, Dr. King considers herself a partner in your overall health care and has chosen a holistic approach to her dentistry, taking into consideration the overall health effects that your treatment or procedure may have in the long run.
+Dr. Mandalia places dental fillings for patients of all ages in her Buckhead dentist office using mercury free materials.
+As your dentist, Dr. Mandalia considers herself a partner in your overall health care and has chosen a holistic approach to her dentistry, taking into consideration the overall health effects that your treatment or procedure may have in the long run.

 Benefits of Mercury Free Fillings